Sascha37/super-mario-motion/README.md

 ## Requirements
 ### For running the app
-- **Webcam:** Any common USB-Webcam will do, make sure it is connected, otherwise the program will not be able to run
+- **Webcam:** Any common USB webcam will do, make sure it is connected, otherwise, the program will not be able to run

 - (Optional) **NES Emulator**: Any of your choice.